 The Dollar Store Invasion

-Susan R. Holmberg is a political economist and Senior Editor and Researcher with the Institute for Local Self-Reliance’s Independent Business Initiative.
-She writes on corporate power and inequality and has been published in the New York Times, Time, The Atlantic, The Nation, and Democracy Journal.
+Susan R. Holmberg is a political economist and Associate Director for Research with the Institute for Local Self-Reliance’s Independent Business Initiative.
+She writes on corporate power and inequality and has been published in The New York Times, the Financial Times, The Atlantic, and The Nation.

-Previously, Susan worked as Research Director and Fellow at the Roosevelt Institute in New York, Program Director at the Center for Popular Economics in Massachusetts, and Research Analyst at the Center for Rural Studies in Vermont.
+Previously, Susan worked as Research Director and Fellow at the Roosevelt Institute in New York, Program Director at the Center for Popular Economics in Massachusetts, Research Analyst at the Center for Rural Studies in Vermont, and Research Assistant at the Political Economy Research Institute at UMass, Amherst.

 Susan holds a Ph.D. in Economics from UMass, Amherst.